google/fonts/ProjectChecklist.md

 Some type projects maintain a set of 'build sources', which are used as input to a build script.
 They are updated less frequently than the actual source files, and updated with care.
-Common indications of build source files are:
+These are typically UFO files, compiled with the [afdko](https://github.com/adobe-type-tools/afdko) Common indications of build source files are:

 - no or minimal guidelines